Wearing a suit vest is often considered old-fashioned, but it’s making a notable comeback.

 Read more: How to match a bow tie with a suit.

-Neckties are another excellent accessory for adding color and personality to your suit.
-You can add a tie that’s a complementary color or a neutral color, depending on how flashy you feel like going.
+Neckties are another excellent way to add color and personality to your suit.
+You can add a tie in a complementary or neutral color, depending on how flashy you feel like going.

 wearing a necktie with a suit vest